B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Overview/Overview.rst

 - Increase the number of CPUs using the `-c` or `--cpu` option if the process is slow.
 - Ensure that you have a stable internet connection.

-if the issue persists, please report it to the development team using github issues.
+If the issue persists, please report it to the development team using GitHub issues.

 Contributing
 ------------